 - 1 egg, lightly beaten

 - 2 cups Cornflakes cereal, finely crushed to make 1 cup (gluten-free or regular)

 - 1/2 cup Pecans, finely chopped

 - 1 teaspoon Kosher Salt

 - 1 teaspoon Black Pepper, freshly ground

 - 24-48 hours before cooking the chicken: Combine the buttermilk, sweet onion, garlic and sweet chile sauce in a gallon zipper plastic bag.
 Close and shake to combine.
-Place chicken in the bag, sqeeze out air and seal.
-Note: to be safe I usually place the bag in a second gallon size zipper plastic bag and seal it.
+Place chicken in the bag, squeeze out air and seal.
+Note: to ensure no leakage I usually place the bag in a second gallon size zipper plastic bag and seal it.
 Refrigerate for at least 24 hours.

 - When ready to cook the chicken: Preheat the oven to 400 degrees.